Whether you’re a global corporation or a start-up, every business needs their IT security policy documented and updated.

 See our previous post: 5 Best Practices for Protecting Company Email

-#7 - Regular Backup Policy
+Policy #7 - Regular Backups

 You've probably heard this one many, many times.
-Backup your stuff.
+Back up your stuff.

 Malicious cyber criminals are just itching to access and exploit your company information, and small businesses are at the highest risk.